 \section{Estimation and Inference}

-The results in this section are established for a general misspecification bias $\mathfrak{B}(\bx)$ of the distance-based estimator $\widehat{\vartheta}(\bx)$, which is determined by the properties of the kernel and distance functions as well as the geometry (smoothness) of the assignment boundary $\B$, as demonstrated by Theorems \ref{thm: Approximation Bias: Uniform Guarantee} and \ref{thm: Approximation Bias: Smooth Boundary}.
-We also discuss the implications of these results for implementation, and compare them to standard methods from univariate RD designs.
+The results in this section are established for a general misspecification bias $\mathfrak{B}(\bx)$ of the distance-based estimator $\widehat{\vartheta}(\bx)$, which depends on the properties of the kernel and distance functions as well as on the geometry (smoothness) of the assignment boundary $\B$, as demonstrated by Theorems \ref{thm: Approximation Bias: Uniform Guarantee} and \ref{thm: Approximation Bias: Smooth Boundary}.
+We also discuss the implications of these results for empirical implementation and compare them with standard methods for univariate RD designs.